 Success and Improvement marking symbols - Maths.

-Year Group Symbol(s) of indicating success

-EYFS

-Year 1 and 2

-- Twice per week the teacher or HLTA will give written feedback to children indicating an area to improve. e.g. One number per square.)
-They can also pose a question for the child to respond to in purple pen. - If a child has achieved all of the Learning Objective, then put a large tick next to it.
-If they have only achieved some of the Success Criteria and therefore not achieved the whole learning objective, then just place small ticks next to the Success Criteria they have met and leave the learning Objective blank. - Verbal feedback is given against specific learning objectives. - Pupils self-assess using a traffic light system.
+Year Group Year 1 and 2 All number reversals will be corrected by children in purple pen the following day.
+This will be indicated by the teacher circling the number and leaving a clear save for the child to re-write it.
+Any incorrect answers will be given a dot and a box drawn for a new answer.
+Assembly time used to work with children who have not achieved the learning objective the previous day.
+Twice per week the teacher or HLTA will give written feedback to children indicating an area to improve. (e.g. One number per square.)
+They can also pose a question for the child to respond to in purple pen.
+If a child has achieved all of the Learning Objective, then put a large tick next to it.
+If they have only achieved some of the Success Criteria and therefore not achieved the whole learning objective, then just place small ticks next to the Success Criteria they have met and leave the learning Objective blank.
+Verbal feedback is given against specific learning objectives.